-The monoclinic structure ($P2_1/n$ space group) of the double perovskite is characterized by rock salt like ordering, of the B and B' site cations over alternative layers.
-The degree of cation ordering depends mostly on charge difference, size, and polarization of B and B' site cations.
-The Sc and Sb atoms are completely ordered in the two distinct B sites, in both SSS and CSS compounds in the monoclinic phase, due to the significantly larger difference in the ionic radii of the ${\rm Sc^{3+}} - {\rm Sb^{5+}}$ ($\Delta r = 0.145 \AA$)\cite{Faik2012}.
+With decreasing temperature, SSS undergoes three structural phase transformations: cubic $Fm\bar{3}m \rightarrow$ tetragonal $I4/m \rightarrow$ monoclinic $I2/m \rightarrow$ monoclinic $P2_1/n$, at approximately 650K, 560K and 400K, respectively.
+The CSS compound, on the other hand, has a monoclinic structure (space group $P2_1/n$) at room temperature and shows no phase transformations up to temperature values as high as 1400K \cite{Faik2012}.

-Therefore, starting from the cubic phase of the SSS compound, we will explore the electronic properties of the tetragonal and monoclinic phases of SSS.
-We will further compare the electronic properties of the monoclinic phases of SSS and CSS.
-Later, we will present a comparative study of the optical properties of different phases of SSS and CSS compound.
+The room-temperature monoclinic structure, space group $P2_1/n$, of these double perovskites is characterized by rock salt ordering of the ${\rm B}$ and ${\rm B'}$-site cations over alternating layers.
+The degree of cation ordering depends mostly on charge difference, size, and polarization of ${\rm B}$ and ${\rm B'}$-site cations.
+Due to the significantly large difference in the ionic radii of the ${\rm Sb^{5+}}$ and ${\rm Sc^{3+}}$ ions ($\Delta r = 0.145 {\rm \AA}$), the ${\rm Sb}$ and ${\rm Sc}$ atoms are completely ordered in the two distinct B sites, in both SSS and CSS \cite{Faik2012}.